SteliosZ/web_server/README.md

-# web_server
+### web_server
-It serves food through the web
+It serves food through the web.
+Can also provide free services.